-The rainy season is also hurricane season, so please keep yourself updated on any tropical systems developing so you can adjust your plans to keep your family safe and optimize their fun.
+The rainy season is also hurricane season, so please keep yourself updated on any tropical systems developing so you can adjust your plans to keep your family safe.

 Make sure you protect against nature.
 Cover up against mosquitoes, make sure your children know about the purple flags and to follow the lifeguards’ rules, and don’t let them stay in the sun for too long.

 Getting Around Miami Safely

 Let me be honest–public transportation is atrocious in Miami.
 The city’s Metrorail only goes North and South (which means no connections to the beach), and is old and packed most of the time.
 While it’s safe to use during the day, I wouldn’t recommend using it at night.
 Not that it’s open that late–standard hours of operation are from 6AM- 12AM.

 The rail is extended by a bus system, though expect to spend up to 2 extra hours getting to your destination…and NEVER try to take the bus to Miami Beach.

 The MetroMover, which only operates around the Brickell area, is more convenient though this unfortunately tends to attract some shady characters.
 Even so, I’ve used the metro alone dozens of times and had no issues.